tpoisot/ms_pop_networks/ms_pop.md

 ## Benefits for network analysis

-Although tools now exist to measure the turnover of interactions [@poisot_dissimilarity_2012], there is a need to link this turnover in a mechanistic understanding.
-% DG: stange sentence.
-Looks like we did propose a tool but we did not knew what it was for (it's a close to what really happenned, but we need to formulate it alternatively)

-Spatial and temporal intra-specific trait variation is, as we illustrated above, a promising avenue.
-% DG: incomplete sentence.
-State more clearly why it is a promising avenue.
-We propose in *Box 1*
-a way to understand the impact of traits and neutral effects on the occurence of interactions.
-% DG: I think this box should be included in the main text and come first.
-Or alternatively, at the start say that you will present the pieces and them regroup them in a single framework.
-To be put in practice, this requires that when assembling a network locally, traits of interacting populations are measured.
-For obvious reasons, the traits cannot be extracted from reference databases, as this will assum that all populations of a species are equal.
-With the accumulation of data, this new perspective will allow to better understand how networks vary along environmental gradients.
+Linking spatial and temporal trait variation with network variation will help identify the mechanistic basis of network dissimilarity.
+From a sampling point of view, having enough data require that when interaction are recorded, they are coupled with traits measurements.
+These measurements cannot merely be extracted from reference database, because as we exposed in the previous section, interactions are driven by *local* trait values, and their matching across populations from different species.
+Within the statistical framework presented in Box 1, we can expect that (i) network variability at the *regional* scale will be dependent on the variation of population traits values, and (ii) variation between any series of networks will be dependant by the *covariance* between species traits.
+This approach, although requiring important quantities of data to test, could allow inferring an *a priori* estimate of network variation.
+This new generation of data will help relate the variation of network structure to variation of environmental conditions.
 @price_macroevolutionary_2003 shows how specific biomechanic response to water input in shrubs can have pleiotropic effects on traits involved in the interaction with insects.
+In this sytem, the difference in network structure can be explained because (i) traits values determine the existence of an interaction, and (ii) environmental features determine trait values.
-So as to make sense of the variation of plant--insect interactions on the gradient, one needs to look at trait interactions, and trait responses to environmental constraints.
-At a macro scale, since current traits reflect adaptation to past environments [@diniz-filho_macroecology_2008], looking for trait conservatism will help highlight historical contingencies on the structure of current networks.
+Accumulating empirical evidences will increase our ability to come-up with such mechanistic narratives.
+At a larger temporal scales, current distribution of traits also reflects past evolutionary history [@diniz-filho_macroecology_2008], looking for trait conservatism will help highlight historical contingencies on the structure of current networks. % DG:
-% DG: I think we will need to brainstorm more on those concepts.
+I think we will need to brainstorm more on those concepts.
 I find that the right ideas are there, but they still need to be develop more, I have the feeling that the thinking is not completely accomplished.

-Within the statistical framework presented in Box 1, we can expect that (i) network variability at the *regional* scale will be dependent on the variation of population traits values, and (ii) variation between any series of networks will be dependant by the *covariance* between species traits.
-This approach, although requiring important quantities of data to test, could allow inferring an *a priori* estimate of network variation.

 % DG: I like the ideas of the next paragraph, but the logic still needs to be further developped.
 There is a bunch of ideas, but they are not fully accomplished.